OWASP/owasp-mastg/Document/0x07b-Assessing-Anti-Reverse-Engineering-Schemes.md

 ### Obfuscation Requirements in the MASVS

--- TODO [Describe Obfuscation Requirements in the MASVS] --
+-- TODO [Describe obfuscation requirements in the MASVS] --

 "All executable files and libraries belonging to the app are either encrypted on the file level and/or important code and data segments inside the executables are encrypted or packed.
 Trivial static analysis should not reveal important code or data."

 ### Obfuscation Effectiveness

+--[ TODO ] --

 An obfuscation scheme is effective if: